rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 npm run test
 ```

-2. Navigate to your instance of jenkins at `https://jenkins-<YOUR_NAME>-ci-cd.apps.lader.rht-labs.com/`.
+2. Navigate to your instance of Jenkins at `https://jenkins-<YOUR_NAME>-ci-cd.apps.lader.rht-labs.com/`.
 Click on `dev-todolist-fe-build` and then click the `configure` button on the left-hand side.
 ![jenkins-configure-job](../images/exercise3/jenkins-configure-job.png)